Garnets, Tourmaline, Tanzanite

 Tanzania is a country with abundant gem and mineral wealth and a large population of small-scale artisan diggers who live in poverty.
 It is very difficult for these miners to find the resources that will enable them to successfully mine and sell to the global market.
 Most particularly, it is especially hard for women, who face cultural, financial and technical obstacles to starting their own small-scale mining operations.

-We offer a limited range of round faceted garnet, green oval tourmaline and tanzanite from The Tanzanian Woman's Mining Association (TAWOMA.)
+We offer a limited range of round faceted garnet, green oval tourmaline and tanzanite from Tanzania Women Miners Association (TAWOMA.)
 TAWOMA was formed on 22nd of August 1997 as a nonprofit to support small scale mining women to own their own mining plots.
 The organization now has approximately 522 member and exists to support the woman miners through the empowerment of their sheer entrepreneurial efforts.

-The Tanzania Women's Mining Association exists to support the woman miners through the empowerment of their sheer entrepreneurial efforts.
+Tanzania Women Miners Association exists to support the woman miners through the empowerment of their sheer entrepreneurial efforts.

 Support For Women Miners